 At the third Global Botanic Gardens Congress held last week in

-Wuhan, capital of central China's Hubei Province, Hu Hongjun, a
+Wuhan, capital of Central China's Hubei Province, Hu Hongjun, a botanic

-botanic researcher from Chinese Academy of Sciences told Xinhua
+researcher from Chinese Academy of Sciences told Xinhua News

-that Beijing could become China's first city to use biofuel
+Agency that Beijing could become China's first city to use

 By 2010, China plans to plant 13 million hectares of Jatropha